rizviz/clone-vm-esx/README.md

 2. Copy the shell script to ESX host through scp ` cd clone-vm-esx; scp  clone-vm-esx.sh root@esxihost.local `
 3. Login to ESXi host with ssh
 3. Execute the shell script on the ESXi shell as : ` sh clone-vm.sh <source_vm_name> <target_vm_name>`
 4. Example:  ` sh clone-vm.sh ub22-template-v2 k8snode01 `

+Once the cloning is complete , power up new VM and select "Copied the VM" from the pop up menu on the ESXi client.
+Don't forget to change the hostname and IP of the target VM to avoid conflict with source VM configuration

 ### PreRequisites

-Following are needed before installing : ESX SSH service enabled, SSH username/password , enough disk space in the datastore for cloning the VM.
+Following are needed before installing : ESX SSH service enabled, SSH username/password , a template VM (or for that matter any VM you'd want to clone) and enough disk space in the datastore for cloning the VM.

 ### Notes
 * Cloning process is dependent on disk size and CPU/Mem of the ESX host. e.g. 8GB disk VM will take about 3-4 minutes but 32GB will take longer.